-O. Foreign Language Proficiency
+O. Additional Language Proficiency

-The foreign language proficiency requirement for the doctorate in anthropology holds that the student must master at least one "standard scholarly language" (Students in the Mediterranean World minor or major also need to fulfill the ancient Mediterranean language requirement.
-See the section on the Archaeology of the Mediterranean World above).
-Proficiency in this case normally means that the student's knowledge of the subject language is sufficient for access to the professional literature with only occasional aid of a dictionary.
-Standard scholarly languages include European languages and other major languages in which technical literature needed for students specializing in the appropriate areas of is published, such as Arabic, Chinese, Russian, Indonesian, Turkish, etc. The student's supervising committee may require the student to meet a more rigorous standard than this (including the ability to write and converse) or achieve proficiency in more than one non-English language.
+The additional language proficiency requirement for the doctorate in anthropology holds that the student must master at least one language beyond English.
+Proficiency in this case means that the student's knowledge of the subject language is sufficient for access to professional literature, where it exists, with only occasional aid of a dictionary or, for languages not often represented in professional literature, advanced conversational competence.
+The student's supervising committee may require the student to meet a more rigorous standard than this (including the ability to write and converse) or achieve proficiency in more than one additional language.
 Discuss with your advisor what standard of rigorousness is appropriate for your specialty at the earliest possible date.
+(For timelines and specific language requirements for various majors, see chart below).
+Failure to fulfill this requirement in a timely manner may result in a student's progress being rated as unsatisfactory.
+Students whose native language is not English are exempt from the Additional Language Proficiency requirement.